 The amount of self-judgment I’ve seen with myself in just writing these play-themed posts of this month has been a humbling experience.
 Initially, I observed thoughts like “what nonsense are you wasting your time talking about” and just looked on with amusement about my resistance to having fun.
 Since I bring this up with clients, and they’ve often felt bashful about not knowing what to do with themselves by way of play, I wanted to put myself to test.
 Damn, it _is_ hard!

-So, in this post I’m going to break it down for you as to what counts as play.
+In this post, I’m going to break it down for you as to what counts as play.
 Let’s get started –

 Playing is a self-directed activity.
 It must be a voluntary – not repetitive – thing you do.
-It must be a fun pleasurable activity for it’s own sake, not because you want to out-do someone or want some result for yourself at the end.
-Which means, two people can be involved in the same activity – say going to the gym or going for a run.
+It must be a fun pleasurable activity for its own sake, not because you want to out-do someone or want some result for yourself at the end.
+This means two people can be involved in the same activity – say going to the gym or going for a run.
 The one doing for the sheer fun of it is playing while the other who’s doing it as a weight management step is not.
 So, your attitude matters more than the activity itself.

-But then, what exact activity do you indulge in?
-This is something you must customize to your own personality and tastes.
-You’d not enjoy the same kinda activity as everyone and you may even have a preference about playing with self or play activity with others involved.
+But then, what specific activity do you indulge in?
+This is something you must customize to your personality and tastes.
+You’d not enjoy the same kind of activity as everyone, and you may even have a preference for playing with self or play activity with others involved.
 Look back to your childhood for clues and just pick up whatever you’re most drawn to.

 What’s going on in your head?
-I’d love for you to share some possible ideas that you’re likely to explore in the coming days.
+I’d love it if you shared some possible ideas that you’re likely to explore in the coming days.